tetherless-world/ontology-engineering/oe2024/when-to-go-where/demo.md

 ---

 ### Compentency Question 3
+#### Question:
-#### Question: What are the longest hikes in California's national parks?
+What are the longest hikes in California's national parks?

-This last query was run in the normal SPARQL window
+#### Query:

-#### Query: SPARQL query to fetch longest hikes in California
+SPARQL query to fetch longest hikes in California (This last query was run in the normal SPARQL window)

 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>